 Seattle University faculty have created some amazing courses, assessments, and digital materials.
 Check out this page to see some of the beautiful work.

 Several times each quarter, CDLI hosts a brown bag lunch session where an instructor highlights a digital intervention they have used in their classroom.

 If you are an instructor who will be teaching an online class that has already been developed and reviewed, we recommend that you enroll in our Online Course Facilitation course.
 You will need to request to be enrolled using the link on the Creating Community in Your Canvas Course page.

 If you would just like to learn a little more about teaching online, we have a variety of workshops and activities that happen in our lab every day.
-See our Upcoming Events, or our list of Express Workshops.
+See our Calendar of Upcoming Events.
 We hope to see you here.